simp/simp-doc/docs/user_guide/HOWTO/Manage_TPM.rst

    profile module.
 This can't be distributed by SIMP for licensing reasons.

 #.
 Add the following settings to your hieradata for nodes that will be using
    Trusted Boot.
-It is reccomended to use a `hostgroup` for this.
+It is recommended to use a `hostgroup` for this.

    * ``tpm::tboot::sinit_name`` - The name of the binary downloaded in the previous step
    * ``tpm::tboot::sinit_source`` - Where Puppet can find this binary